-Anna Foster is responsible for Gulf Coast’s strategic digital communications, including online strategy, digital relations, and outreach.
+Anna Hahn is responsible for Gulf Coast’s strategic digital communications, including online strategy, digital relations, and outreach.
 Always up for a challenge, Anna isn’t afraid to dive into new projects.
 She has a passion for smart communications and is inspired by helping others do great work.
 Prior to joining the foundation in 2015, Anna worked for and with a wide range of companies, including Tervis, Boar’s Head, Observer Media Group, and Seminole Pride Noble Juice.
 She has a master’s degree in Internet marketing from Full Sail University and a bachelor of arts from Florida Gulf Coast University.
-When she isn’t helping further the mission of Gulf Coast, Anna can be found volunteering, reading, riding her bike, or with her husband on their boat.
+When she isn’t helping further the mission of Gulf Coast, Anna can be found at the beach, laughing, volunteering, and spending time with her family.

 Director of Communications and Public Relations